jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
 - Low hanging fruit
-- bug: Aoe hurt spreads out hurts for multiple targets, it should cast as one
     - bug: AOE is giving me "no target" when I click on ground (hurtx4,aoe,hurt)
     - I got an out of range message and error but when I clicked on the end of my blue cast it worked
         - maybe make the whole line grey if there's no target in range?